IBM-Bluemix-Docs/sap-netweaver/sap-determine-apps.md

 # 3. Determining your SAP NetWeaver applications

-You need to determine which SAP NetWeaver-based applications you plan to run on your {{site.data.keyword.baremetal_long}}.
+Your business and functional requirements determine the SAP solutions to run on-top of the SAP NetWeaver stack.
+Your requirements have an influence on how you size your server.
+There is a wide selection of SAP NetWeaver-based applications from which to choose, including SAP ERP Central Component (ECC), SAP S/4HANA Business Suite, and customer engagement and commerce solutions.
 Items to consider when making your determination include:

   * How do you intend to use the applications?
 Is the intended use for development and testing, or production?
-  * Do you use an {{site.data.keyword.cloud_notm}} Virtual Private Network service-SSL, Point-to-Point Tunnelling Protocol (PPTP), or Internet Protocol Security (IPSec)?
+  * Do you use an {{site.data.keyword.cloud_notm}} Virtual Private Network service-SSL or Point-to-Point Tunneling Protocol (PPTP)?

 ## Next Steps